Evansville HISTORIC PRESERVATION month

 Exploring architecture as inspiration for art

-Each of this series of three events begins with a tour of a historic area.
-These walking tours are open to all.
-After the walk we encourage artists and photographers to set up their easels and tripods and explore the artistic potential of the architecture in the Plein Air tradition.
-An Evansville-Vanderburgh County Public Library centennial activity, the library will coordinate this part of the activity and organize an exhibition of the artwork produced.
-Artistic Coordinator: Teresa Schneider
+Event begins with tour of the historic area that is open to all.
+After this we encourage artists and photographers to set up their easels and tripods in the Plein Air tradition and explore the architecture’s artistic potential.
+Evansville-Vanderburgh Public Library librarian Teresa Schneider will coordinate this part of the activity and organize an exhibition of the artwork.